 While cross-validation was applied to assess the goodness-of-fit of modeling within the training set, it lacks the ability to represent the future working situation of the particular prediction model43.
-According to the Principle of Proper Validation43, independent validation using a separate dataset (testing set), is the one and only valid paradigm43 for model assessment.
+According to the Principle of Proper Validation (PPV)43, independent validation using a separate dataset (testing set), is the one and only valid paradigm43 for model assessment.
 The result of independent validation using the testing set is shown in table 2.
-According to the result, with the information from only 4 selected elements, both classifiers (SVM and RF) could predicit the geographical originis of all six types of GI rice with 100% accuracyIn a similar study where feature selection was also applied, it was found that a small goup of elements (14Cd, 85Rb, 12Mg and19K) were the most relevant for the differientiation between rice samples obtained from two geological orgins in Brazil12.
-To further visualize the elemental pattern 6 type of GI rices, we plotted relative median concentrations in radar plots.
-As shown in Fig. 5 , the elemental profile of each GI rice Interestingly, the level of 27Al varied significantly between PJ-1 and PJ-2: PJ-2 Such observation agreed with previous findings that, cultivar types also majorly impact on the elemental composition in rice44,45.
-Overall, it remains a challenging task to elucidate the rationale for whythe four elements showed strong differentiation power.
+According to the result, with the information from only 4 selected elements (out of 30 elements been tested), both classifiers (SVM and RF) could predicit the geographical originis of all six types of GI rice with 100% accuracy.This indicated the success of the framework we have established, especially in constructing reliable prediction models while simultaneously identified potential biomarkers responsible for the differentiation..
+In a similar study where feature selection was also applied, it was also found that a small goup of elements (14Cd, 85Rb, 12Mg and19K) were the most relevant for the differientiation between rice samples obtained from two geological orgins in Brazil12.
+To further visualize the different element patterns of six types of GI rice, we plotted the relative median concentrations of four selected elements in radar plots.
+As shown in Fig. 5 , the element profile of each GI rice was significantly different.
+Interestingly, the level of 27Al varied significantly between PJ-1 and PJ-2, which were sampled from the same geological location: the highest level of 27Al was found in PJ-1, while the least concentration was found in PJ-2.
+Besides, the elements of 23Na, 85Rb, and 10B, all showed considerably different composition in PJ-1 and PJ-2.
+Such observation agreed with previous findings that, cultivar types also majorly impact on the element composition in rice44,45.
+Overall, it remains a challenging task to elucidate the rationale for why in our case, the four elements showed strong differentiation power.
 The complexity here, shall partially attribute to the sample diversity.
 In this study, we collected samples from all three dominate rice producing regions in China, including the northeast China plain (WC, PJ-1, and PJ-2), Yangtze River Basin (SY, JS), and southeast coastal region (GG).
-Such wide geological sampling scope, introduced multiple layers of (e.g. soil characteristics, agricultural practices, and genotype variation), which are all closely related to the elemental profile of crops46,47.
+Such wide geological sampling scope, introduced multiple layers of variables (e.g. soil characteristics, agricultural practices, and genotype variation), which are all closely related to the element profile of crops46,47.